 Whether or not you wish to maximise your pension contributions, it is well worth spending some time on the payment arrangements.
 If you are an employee, then you (and your employer) can save national insurance contributions (NICs).
 The secret is for you to reduce your salary or your bonus and ask your employer to use the money, including the NIC saving, to make the pension contributions for you.
 The technical name for this is salary or bonus sacrifice and it is perfectly legal if you do it correctly.
-If you pay higher or additional rate income tax, the result could be an increase of around 18% in the amount being paid into your pension.
-This will increase to 19% when the rate of employer NICs rises in April 2025.
+If you pay higher or additional rate income tax, the result could be an increase of around 19% in the amount being paid into your pension.